interstitialRedirectModalTitle

 What is a Conference of the Parties (COP) and why is it important?

-COP, standing for the Conference of the Parties, is an annual high-level meeting organized by the United Nations Framework Convention on Climate Change (UNFCCC).
+COP, standing for the Conference of the Parties, is an annual high-level meeting organized by the United Nations, and the Climate COP is organized by the UN Framework Convention on Climate Change (UNFCCC).

-The climate COP meets in a different city every year to demonstrate the importance of collaboration between the world’s nations.
-COP29 was the 29th climate COP and took place in Baku, Azerbaijan.
+The climate COP meets in a different country every year to demonstrate the importance of collaboration between the world’s nations.
 COP30 will take place this year in Belém, Brazil.
+This follows COP29, which brought nearly 200 countries together to coordinate global climate action during November 2024 in Baku, Azerbaijan.

 Global Insights.